eswan0962/icecauldron.github.io/blog.md

 ## The fury of competition

-You impose on me and I can feel your poaching presence, and I feel an insignificant shift of my own ego trying to step down to let something pass by me... like parting the sea for moses.
+You impose on me and I can feel your poaching presence, and I feel an insignificant shift of my own ego trying to step down to let something pass by me... like parting the sea for Moses.
 This will not do.
 I will not lay down and feel the wave of your transcendence and feigned ignorance.
 I will not let you come before me in anything.
 I will not come before you either, fear not.
 I do not seek to dethrone you.
 I want to be equals.
-Not as if there were truly different or unequal, I'm just "wasting" my talents on sleep, sex and the latter.
+Not as if there were truly different or unequal, I'm just "wasting" my talents on sleep, sex, and the latter.
 I need to perpetuate the being I begrudgingly admire.
 Getting out of my own way and off of my own ass.
 Bogged down be damned.
 Damn you and damn me. _Madness.
-Madness.
+Madness._